nguyenhieptech/react-query-example/README.md

 https://www.youtube.com/watch?v=aLQbVd-2tIo

 - It uses custom hooks for better structure, so that if you want to change implementation details, it doesn't affect code inside components.
-These two articles below is really **IMPORTANT**, please read them carefully.
+These two articles below are really **IMPORTANT**, please read them carefully.

 https://kyleshevlin.com/use-encapsulation